tkhq/sdk/packages/telegram-cloud-storage-stamper/README.md

 });
 ```

-Use an exisiting key that has been previously stored in Telegram Cloud Storage
+Use an existing key that has been previously stored in Telegram Cloud Storage

 ```ts
 import { TelegramCloudStorageStamper } from "@turnkey/telegram-cloud-storage-stamper";